 Prior to working at Citizens, I was Vice President and Senior Fixed Income Portfolio Manager at the Northern Trust Company, with responsibility for managing and trading securities of more than $4.5 billion in assets.
 I also spent six years with the First National Bank of Chicago in trust and investments.

 From 2003-2007, I was a faculty member of the American Banker’s Association National Trust School at Northwestern University in Chicago and Emory University in Atlanta where I taught classes on investment management.

 I have a B.S. in finance from Central Michigan University and an M.B.A. with distinction from DePaul University.
 I hold the Chartered Financial Analyst® and CERTIFIED FINANCIAL PLANNER™ designations, and I have also earned the Certified Investment Management Analyst and Accredited Investment Fiduciary® designations.

-I’m a member of the CFA Institute and the CFA Society of Detroit.
+I’m a member of the Financial Planning Association, CFA Institute and the CFA Society of Detroit.
 I am also very active in my community.
-I sit on the Board of Directors for the Boys and Girls Club of Greater Flint and the Board of Directors and Financial Affairs Committee of Mott Children’s Health Center.
+I sit on the Board of Directors for Faith Lutheran Church, the Boys and Girls Club of Greater Flint, and Mott Children’s Health Center.
 I also serve as broad treasurer for both my church and Mott Children's Health Center.
 In addition, I have had past board/committee involvement with the YMCA of Greater Flint, Priority Children, and The Community Foundation of Greater Flint.
 I taught Dave Ramsey’s Financial Peace University at my church for three years.

 When I am not working or reading, I value time with my wife and three kids.
-We have been blessed to take some incredible vacations and have traveled to six of the seven locations mentioned in the chorus of the song “Kokomo” by the Beach Boys.
+We have been blessed to have taken some incredible vacations and have traveled to six of the seven locations mentioned in the chorus of the song “Kokomo” by the Beach Boys.
 I also enjoy spending time at my “retreat” up north.